ecuascott/one-click-hugo-cms/site/content/_index.md

   heading: Why Goza Media?
   text: >-
     Third generation construction leadership and active in the south Florida community.
-When you choose Doral Impact, you get quality made in USA.
+When you choose Goza Media, you get quality made in USA.
 We are hands-on and assist you from start-to-finish.
 intro:
   heading: What we offer